Wikidata/editgroups/docs/install.rst

 the wiki that you are running EditGroups for (for instance ``MEDIAWIKI_API_ENDPOINT`` and the following lines).
 You should also adapt the allowed hostname (taken from ``editgroups/settings/prod.py``).
 It's easier to add those to the ``__init__.py`` file to avoid editing files tracked by Git.

+Set up a redis container for the service, following instructions at https://wikitech.wikimedia.org/wiki/Tool:Containers#Redis_container.
+The password and host name of the redis container need to be inserted in `editgroups/settings/secret.py` as `REDIS_PASSWORD` and `REDIS_HOST` respectively.

 Put the following content in ``~/www/python/uwsgi.ini``::